 Here’s a table with the ideal storage conditions for produce in a root cellar.
 As you can see, many fruits and veggies require a higher temperature and lower humidity setting.

 To solve this problem, many people make a multi-room root cellar.
-Then you’d be able to keep each room at the ideal conditions for certain crops.
+Then, you could keep each room at the ideal conditions for certain crops.
 More on this later.

 Food | Temp (F) | Humidity | Shelf Life |